AJB-ajb/model-diff-amplification-toy-models/.github/instructions/vibe-research-python.instructions.md

 - Only suggest experiment ideas if asked for.
 Don't make high-level experiment design decisions on your own or on the fly.
 - If you're aware of unintuitive behavior and significant problems with an approach, mention these in the chat.
 - If you have a suggestion for something that currently looks very unprincipled, and there is a significantly better, principled approach, feel free to mention it in the chat.
+- do NOT put overly verbose print statements in the file unless asked
+- keep code minimal
+- usually, use pandas dataframes for storing experiment results and plotting results from it
+- when printing dataframes, print them in colorscale (default blue - red)
+- when printing

 ## Code Quality
 - Use typehints where possible.